appdotnet/api-spec/auth.md

     The access_token will be appended to the URI in the fragment section, encoded as if it were a query string.
 Your client-side code should parse this for the access_token.

+### Password Flow

+If you're building a native application and want to avoid implementing a web-based authentication flow, the [Password Flow](/appdotnet/api-spec/blob/master/password_auth.md) may be appropriate.
+This flow requires special permission to use and comes with a bunch of extra rules and requirements to protect user security, so it's described on [its own page](/appdotnet/api-spec/blob/master/password_auth.md).

 ### Errors

 If an error occurs while obtaining an access token, we'll notify you by redirecting the user to the **Redirection URI** with the following additional query string or fragment parameters: